Thorium oxalate

 Thorium oxalate is the inorganic compound with the formula Th(C2O4)2(H2O)4.
-It is a white insoluble solid prepared by the reaction of thorium(IV) salts with an oxalic acid.
+It is a white insoluble solid prepared by the reaction of thorium(IV) salts with oxalic acid.
 The material is a coordination polymer.
 Each Th(IV) center is bound to 10 oxygen centers: eight provided by the bridging oxalates and two by a pair of aquo ligands.
-Two additional water of hydration are observed in the lattice.
+Two additional waters of hydration are observed in the lattice.

 The solubility product (Ksp) of thorium oxalate is 5.01 × 10−25.

-Density of anhydrous thorium oxalate is 4.637 g/cm3.
+The density of anhydrous thorium oxalate is 4.637 g/cm3.